JIMBambao/JIMBambao/README.md

-# Hey there, I'm Jerome! 👋
+# Hey there, I'm Jim! 👋

 I'm a passionate software engineer currently working at Trend Micro with a focus on AWS cloud infrastructure.
 I love working on the full stack, from frontend to backend, and deploying systems in AWS.